vsajip/python-gnupg/docs/index.rst

 `%no-protection` line which tells GnuPG that no protection with a passphrase is desired.

-The return value from :meth:`~gnupg.GPG.gen_key` is an object whose `type` and `fingerprint` attributes indicate the type and fingerprint of the created key.
+The return value from :hover:`meth:~gnupg.GPG.gen_key` is an object whose `type` and `fingerprint` attributes indicate the type and fingerprint of the created key.
 If no key was created, these will be `None`.

 .. versionadded:: 0.4.9
    There is now also a `status` attribute to the returned object which will be `'ok'`